CTF-go/CTFgo/README.md

 CTFgo has been used in the [NCTF2021](https://ctf.njupt.edu.cn/727.html) competition.
 Under more than 400 teams, CTFgo is smooth and stabilized with low resource usage.

-Compared to other ctf platforms, CTFgo offers high performance, low system resource usage, small size, cross-platform usability, no additional dependencies to install and fast startup because all resources are packaged into one single executable file.
+Compared to other ctf platforms, CTFgo offers high performance, low system resource usage, small size, cross-platform usability, no additional dependencies to install and fast startup because all resources are packaged into a single executable file.

 ## Features

 - [x] separation of front-end and back-end
 - [x] RESTful
 - [x] quick start

-- ...
+...

 ## Install